QWYNG/green_day/README.md

 end
 ```

-### template
+### Template
-You can use template file for creating spec.
+You can use a template file for creating specs.
 GreenDay uses `template.rb` in the working directory as a template file.

 ```ruby